bwproud/SearchEngine/README.txt

 with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[X] I, JOHN_ESPENHAHN, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[X] I, E0268701, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or